Frequently Asked Questions

 The NGC Registry ranks sets first according to the set's score.
-If two or more sets have the same score, the NGC Registry will break the tie by ranking the sets based on the percentage of NGC-certified coins in the set.
-If two or more sets have the same score and the same percentage of NGC-certified coins, then the tie will be broken based on the percentage of coins with with images.
-If two or more sets have the same score, same percentage of NGC-certified coins and the same percentage of coins with images, then the tie will be broken based on the percentage of coins with descriptions.
+If two or more sets have the same score, the tie will be broken based on the percentage of coins with images.
+If two or more sets have the same score and the same percentage of coins with images, then the tie will be broken based on the percentage of coins with descriptions.

 To summarize, ranking is achieved by considering the following, in order:

 2. Percentage of coins with images